 Preheat the oven to 350˚F and grease a 9x13 inch baking dish with butter or nonstick cooking spray.

-In a large bowl, whisk together the flour, baking soda, spices and salt.
+In a large bowl, whisk together the flour, baking soda, baking powder, spices and salt.
 In a separate medium-sized bowl, whisk together the sugar, eggs, oil, vanilla and applesauce.

 Fold the wet ingredients into the dry ingredients and stir until well incorporated.
 Add the carrots, coconut, walnuts and raisins and fold until incorporated.
 Add the batter to the prepared pan and bake for 50-60 minutes, or until a cake tester inserted into the middle of the cake comes out clean.
 When the cake is done, run a knife around the side of the pan to help it cool.
 Let cool completely while you make the frosting.